Ready, Set, Run: Altra and HOKA Running Shoe Face-Off

 Lack Of Styles & Colors Available – Depending on where you shop, you may have limited options when it comes to styles and colors available from this brand.

-Poor Breathability & Ventilation– Many reports suggest that feet can feel hot after extended periods of wear due too little ventilation along the upper parts of the shoe.
+Poor Breathability & Ventilation– Many reports suggest that feet can feel hot after extended periods of wear due to too little ventilation along the upper parts of the shoe.

 5 Pros and Cons of Hoka Shoes